 - The sidetrack assembly is lowered by tripping while simultaneously lowering the cable with the cable truck until the assembly is near the bottom of the hole.

-- Orienting and sidetracking are similar to the procedures for sidetracking with measurement instruments run in the parallel system.
+- Orienting and sidetracking are similar to the sidetracking procedures with measurement instruments run in parallel systems.

 - Standard drill pipe connections are made.

-- Then the assembly is lowered, oriented, and sidetrack drilling begins as described.
+- Then, lower and orient the assembly, and sidetrack drilling begins as described.